klaytn/klaytn-service-sdk/packages/bridges-starter-kit/wormhole/README.md

 ## Folder Structure

+- [core](./core): it includes @wormhole-sdk and the contracts ABIs
-- [examples](./use-cases): Ready-to-run code examples to call the Wormhole Rest APIs.
+- [use-cases](./use-cases): Ready-to-run code of some use-cases to call the Wormhole Rest APIs.

 ## Setup
-1. Copy `cp .env.example .env` and Modify environment variables in `.env` as per the quick start commands.
 2. `yarn install`

 ## Quick Start
-You can run the below commands to test
+You can run following ready-made use-cases to test
 ## 1.Token Attestation
 To attest a token of one chain (source chain) to another chain (destination chain) for EVM compatible chains, please perform the following steps:
-1. Make sure .env is updated.
-Below table explains the environment variables required for attestation process.
+1. Make sure are required params are provided.
+Below table explains the variables required for attestation process.

 | Variable        | Description           | Example  | References |
 | ------------- | ------------- | ------------- | ------------- |